Bead Glossary A to J

 BEAD CAPS

-Above is an example of a vintage silver plated bead cap with Art Nouveau like detailing.
+Above is an example of a vintage silver plated Bead Cap with Art Nouveau like detailing.

 BEAD CLASP

-BEAD CONE
+BEAD CONES

 A metal cone shape that is used to secure and cover the ends of several strands of beading.